-The Department of East Asian Languages and Literatures (DEALL) in the College of Humanities at The Ohio State University is one of the largest programs of its kind in the United States.
+The Department of East Asian Languages and Literatures (DEALL) in the College of Arts and Sciences at The Ohio State University is one of the largest programs of its kind in the United States.
 It offers undergraduate degrees in Chinese, Japanese, and Korean language and literature.
 The graduate program offers the M.A. and Ph.D. degrees in both Chinese and Japanese in the disciplines of literature, linguistics, and language pedagogy.
 DEALL's undergraduate language programs offer one of the most extensive and diverse curricula in the country.
 They include innovative programs such as the Individualized Track and the Intensive Track language programs, which are offered throughout the regular academic year, as well as the Intensive Track Summer Language Immersion Programs in Chinese and Japanese.
 Furthermore, DEALL offers an impressive array of specialized courses in the summer including intensive workshops designed to instruct teachers of Chinese and Japanese in the art of language teaching at both the college and secondary school levels.
 DEALL faculty also teach many courses in Chinese, Japanese, and Korean literature, linguistics, folklore, culture, and film.

 The Department of East Asian Languages and Literatures was established as an academic department in 1970.
 Prior to that, the Division of East Asian Languages and Literatures, established in 1962, offered the BA in Chinese and Japanese and, starting in 1967, the MA in Chinese literature.
 The Ph.D. in Chinese was established in 1969, followed by the establishment of Japanese MA in 1971 and in 1988 of the Ph.D. in Japanese.
 In 2005, the BA in Korean was added.
 From a division of three professors (William S-y Wang, Eugene Ching and Charles Fillmore), DEALL has grown substantially to having 19 full-time faculty in 2017.